timofeysie/satisfactory/docs/34 - call toonify from nest.md

 1. create a new app to hold Toonify
 2. copy the code there
 3. create a new api to work with the images
-4. send url to server and download image
+4. send url to server
+5. download images
-5. run all models on the image
+6. run all models on the image
-6. alert the front end that the images are ready
+7. alert the front end that the images are ready
-7. frontend displays the images and user selects one
+8. frontend displays the images and user selects one
-8. upload image selected to an S3 bucket
+9. upload image selected to an S3 bucket
-9. allow the user to choose between the images
+10. allow the user to choose between the images
-10. add the selected image link to the post
+11. add the selected image link to the post

 This ought to about cover it.
-No. 6 and no. 7 are bigger than the rest.
+No. 7 and no. 8 are bigger than the rest.

-No. 6 will require using a service worker and a new framework to support push notifications.
+No. 7 will require using a service worker and a new framework to support push notifications.

-No. 7 will require an AWS account to support using S3 CRUD functions.
+No. 8 will require an AWS account to support using S3 CRUD functions.
 It's pretty standard so shouldn't be too difficult.

 ### Estimates